 I've learned that people are often afraid of what they don't understand.

-A photojournalist and documentary filmmaker, Robin has a passion for creating pictures and stories that expose, reveal, enlighten and encourage on social justice and human rights issues.
+I've always had a passion for making pictures and telling stories that expose, reveal, enlighten and encourage.

-"I cherish each of the hundreds of assignments over several decades because they sharpened my skills and prepared me or the work I'm doing now as a photojournalist and filmmaker for the Institute on Human Development and Disability at the University of Georgia, where I illustrate a number of disability and civil rights issues and stories."
+The hundreds of magazine assignments over my career sharpened my skills and prepared me for the work I'm doing now as a photojournalist and filmmaker for the Institute on Human Development and Disability at the University of Georgia.

 I produce stories and films with a goal of reshaping the way society views those who are different -- and 'different' covers a wide spectrum of society, humanity, gender diversity and ability.

 We only have one life to live -- and it's now.

 I try to make a difference in what I do as a journalist, using all the tools available to make every day count.